× FREE PALESTINE! × Currently playing Germs: Nerawareta Machi & UFO 50

-gael ♱ 23 ♱ he/him
+gael ♱ 24 ♱ he/him

-twitter: @underreallife e-mail: underreallife@gmail.com
+@underreallife / x underreallife@gmail.com

 Welcome to UNDER REAL LIFE.
 Here's where you come to get to know me and my work better.
-For context, I've been writing about videogames on the internet since I was around 16, inconsistently and unprofessionally, yet always with a healthy level of edge!
+For context, I've been writing about videogames on the internet since I was around 16, inconsistently and unprofessionally, yet always with a healthy level of edge.
 I'm older now, but some things never change.

 FAV BOOKS